 Quit Smoking

-Smoking is another risk factor for getting heart disease and high blood pressure.
+Smoking is another for getting and .
 Quitting smoking is one of the hardest things to do, but one of the smartest you can do.
 There are a number of quit smoking tools you can use, including nicotine gum, patches, and electronic cigarettes.

 Studies have found that using an electronic cigarette is the most effective way to quit smoking [2].
 You are able to use your hands as if you were smoking, and slowly lower the nicotine at the same time.
 Electronic cigarettes have none of the cancer-causing and lung-damaging chemicals that smoking cigarettes do.